Using Flow Control Mechanics

 Then in the steps

-section of the workflow, the sub-workflow can be defined as a step with the loop
+section of the workflow, the sub-workflow can be defined as a step

 list object from above passed to its input.